-A Limited Liability Company (LLC) is a type of business entity which is created by a state statute in US.
+A Limited Liability Company (LLC) is a type of business entity that is created by a state statute in the US.
 This type of structure does not exist in Canada.
 You cannot create a Limited Liability Company in Canada, however, you can still use a US LLC to conduct business in Canada.

-An LLC can elect to be taxed as a corporation by filing form 8832 with IRS.
+An LLC can elect to be taxed as a corporation by filing Form 8832 with IRS.
 This is also known as “check the box” which refers to checking the box on the form to make this election.

-In US, when an LLC is not treated as a corporation, its income flows through to the personal tax returns of the owners.
+In the US, when an LLC is not treated as a corporation, its income flows through to the personal tax returns of the owners.
 It might sound confusing!
 Legally, all the assets are owned by LLC which limits the liability, however, for income tax purposes all the assets belong to the owner(s).

 Income Tax Filing requirement of a non-resident US LLC in Canada?

 If during any time of the tax year a non-resident corporation has carried out business in Canada or has disposed of taxable Canadian property, it must file T2 Corporation Income Tax return.
 A non-resident corporation must file schedule 97 with its T2 Tax return.
 In the case of US limited liability company, tax treatment depends if the entity is fiscally transparent or has checked the box for US Income tax purposes.

 a) If a US LLC is a disregarded Entity as per IRS?